Didisimmons/LILELI-QUIZ-GAME/test.md

 ![ Quiz Page ](assets/images/quizpage_validation.png)

-* [W3C CSS validation](https://jigsaw.w3.org/css-validator/): This was used to validate the CSS code used on all six webpages created.
-The project code is found to be error-free by the validator.
+* [W3C CSS validation](https://jigsaw.w3.org/css-validator/): This was used to validate the CSS code used on all three webpages.
+The code is found to be error-free.
 See the screenshot below.

 ![Stylesheet validation ](assets/images/css_validation.png)

 * [JSHint validation ](https://jigsaw.w3.org/https://jshint.com/): This was used to validate the JavaScript code that was used on the quiz page.
-When this was first run, it was discovered that some semi-columns and defining variables were missing.
-This was corrected by introducing semicolons and defining the variables.
+When this was first run, it was discovered that some semi-colons and defining variables were missing.
+This was corrected by adding semicolons and defining the variables were needed.

 ![JSHint validation ](assets/images/jshint-validation.png)